|

 • People on unemployment benefits

-In some other cases, you will need to apply directly at one of the branches.
-Keep in mind that statutory health insurance is by no means free.
-In fact, everyone in Germany has to pay for medical coverage each month.
+In other cases, you must directly apply at one of the branches.
+Keep in mind that statutory health insurance isn’t free.
+Everyone in Germany must pay for medical coverage monthly.

-In the cases mentioned above, insurance contributions will be deducted from the monthly salary and, if unemployed – from the monthly benefit payments.
+In the mentioned cases, they will deduct insurance contributions from the monthly salary, and if unemployed, from the monthly benefit payments.

 Coverage of public health insurance